 - Being unvaccinated and exposed to people who have mumps

-- Being born after 1956 and never having mumps, or not being vaccinated after first birthday
+- Being born after 1956 and never having mumps, or not being vaccinated after the first birthday

 - Season: winter